 The University of Chicago is launching a meal delivery program in partnership with the Greater Chicago Food Depository.
 Meals prepared in on-campus dining facilities will be delivered to various sites in Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn through June 12.
 Residents should visit coronavirusupdates.uchicago.edu/community-support for a list of sites at which the meals prepared by the University will be distributed, or check with their alderman’s office or local community organization.

-As of March 30, CPS will begin remote learning on April 13, with plans to distribute electronic devices for digital learning and to find non-digital ways to share learning materials as well.
-For now, Chicago Public Schools has provided an FAQ page and packets of enrichment learning resources for every grade level, as well as suggestions for activities to stay active at home.
+In-person instruction for Chicago Public Schools is suspended for the remainder of the 2019-2020 school year; remote learning continues through June 18.
+Chicago Public Schools has provided an FAQ page and packets of enrichment learning resources for every grade level, as well as suggestions for activities to stay active at home.
 Families can pick up food for children who are Chicago Public Schools students for free; see the Food section for more details.

 Also, a dedicated helpline has been created so Child Care Resource and Referral Agencies (CCR&Rs) can help connect essential worker families to emergency child care.
 Call toll-free at (888) 228-1146.
 The helpline will be available from 9am–3pm Monday through Friday to answer calls, but callers will be able to leave a message any time of day or night.